 In your experience, how successful is Tele-Audiology as a means to deliver hearing healthcare in rural and remote areas?

-Tele-audiology is proving its efficacy in a few large-scale projects around the world.
+It is proving its efficacy in a few large-scale projects around the world.
 One such project, the largest of its kind, is the South African MDR-TB ototoxicity project.
 A large-scale, national project that monitors the effects of medication on patients with TB.
-Tele-audiology and automation enable nursing staff to test patients without an audiologist being present.
+This technology combined with automation enables nursing staff to test patients without an audiologist being present.
 Audiologists are able to track testing and advice remotely.

 What are the biggest challenges in delivering audiological services in the rural and remote areas of the world?